 This article walks through what prototypes are, why they matter, and how to create them.
 You'll get helpful tips for designing products, leading teams, and turning your ideas into reality.

-Low-fidelity prototypes commonly take several forms:
+Low-fidelity prototypes commonly take several forms, each suited to different stages of early exploration.

 The defining characteristic of all these forms is their deliberate simplicity, they communicate just enough to convey the concept without the time investment required for detailed design work.